thoughtspot/rest-api-sdk/Java/doc/controllers/group.md

 # Search Groups

-To get the details of a specific group account or all groups in the ThoughtSpot system, use this end point.
+To get the details of a specific group account or all groups in the ThoughtSpot system use this end point.

+If no inputs are provided, then all groups are included in the response.

 ```java
 CompletableFuture<List<GroupResponse>> searchGroupsAsync(